fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Used the bag of words model to make an NLP Pipeline.
 Implemented stopwords removal and stemming to clean the data.
   - Used Laplace smoothing to solve the problem of zero probability and further enhance the model.
   - Used the Scikit-learn library to create a Multinomial Naive Bayes classifier.
-- [Movie Recommendation System](https://github.com/fuzzymfx/Movie-recommendation) - An item based collaborative based recommendation system
+- [Movie Recommendation System](https://github.com/fuzzymfx/Movie-recommendation) - An item-based collaborative recommendation system
   - \[*Python, Pandas, Numpy, Matplotlib, Seaborn*] *- 2021*
   - Used movie rating 100k dataset
   - Used Pandas to load and analyze the data frame
   - Used pandas correlation matrix to find the relation between ratings of the movie and recommend a movie with similar ratings
-- [Digit Recognizer](https://github.com/fuzzymfx/HandwrittenDigitClassification) - Classifying handwritten digits & MNIST dataset using **CNN** and **KNN**.
+- [Digit Recognizer](https://github.com/fuzzymfx/HandwrittenDigitClassification) - Classifying handwritten digits and MNIST dataset using **CNN** and **KNN**.
   - \[*Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn*] *- 2021*
   - Classifying MNIST dataset using CNN and implementing using Keras and max pooling dropout technique
   - Created a separate MNIST digit classifier using KNN - [🔗](https://github.com/fuzzymfx/Classifying-mnist-digit-dataset)